May 14, 2018 by Ellis Dixon

 Heim Cafe | Santos | Open Mon and Wed – Sun starting at 9h.
 Closed Tuesdays

-Large wooden tables that don’t wobble, sturdy chairs, a quiet ambiance, and beautiful mint lemonade by the jar make this spot a go-to for freelancers on deadline or looking for inspiration.
+Large tables that don’t wobble, sturdy chairs, a quiet ambiance, stellar soups, outdoor and indoor seating, and beer on tap make this spot a go-to for freelancers on deadline or looking for inspiration (it is the Café Ordem dos Arquitectos after all).
 Often, more traditional cafés will give you the stink eye if you pull out your laptop, but not here.
-Cafe Tati is also a popular meeting spot, so don’t be surprised if you overhear grand plans for world domination happening just a few tables away.
+Stay for a sandwich or just munch on snacks.
+The hours are few but any time spent here is well worth the trip.

 Crafty Corner | Cais do Sodré | Open Mon – Fri starting at 16h, Sat-Sun starting at 14h